krn1904/workHoursBot/docs/DEPLOYMENT_GUIDE.md

 #### 6. Set Up Daily Reminders
 Follow the [GitHub Actions Setup Guide](GITHUB_ACTIONS_SETUP.md) to configure automated daily reminders with Australian timezone support.

+> ℹ️ Reminders run on the `Australia/Melbourne` timezone by default.
+If you need a different base timezone, update `DEFAULT_TIMEZONE` in `src/bot/services/reminder.js` and align your GitHub Actions cron schedule accordingly.

 ### Railway

 Railway provides simple deployment with persistent storage: